 If the recreation facilities affected are within the jurisdiction of the County of Ventura, the Ventura County General Services Agency shall review the project and provide recommendations to reduce or mitigate project impacts on recreation facilities.
-Potentially significant impacts involving substantial loss, impediment to, or obstruction of the use of existing or future recreation facilities may require the replacement of that recreation facility in similar size, quality, and character as the affected facility.
-Replacement recreation facilities should serve the same population as the affected facility.
-The scope of replacement facilities shall be reviewed and approved by the Lead Agency in consultation with the General Services Agency.
+Potentially significant impacts involving substantial loss, impediment to, or obstruction of the use of existing or future recreation facilities may require the replacement of that recreation facilities should serve the same population as the affected facility.
+Replacement facilities shall be reviewed and approved by the Lead Agency in consultation with the General Services Agency.